NazmiCE/SlackData/README.md

 Since we don't have exact threads for each day.
 Extracting reactions for a spesific day may cause error.
 To solve this problem
 I have used try and catch methods, but by doing that I may lost some information so a better organization should be implemented.

+I cannot share the data due to privacy.